 #1 Camps Bay

 Of course we had to start our top 10 beaches in Cape Town list with one of the most spectacular beach stunners of them all, Camps Bay.
-Boasting a beautiful long stretch of white sand, clear turquoise water, palm trees and a vibrant energy that’s hard to resist.
-Perfectly complimented by a picturesque backdrop of the Twelve Apostles Mountain Range, Lions Head and the glorious Atlantic Ocean.
-It’s no surprise that the captivating Camps Bay has made its debut on countless Instagram feeds, travel bucket-lists, postcards and travel magazines.
+Boasting a beautiful long stretch of white sand, clear turquoise water, palm trees and a vibrant energy that’s hard to resist, Camps Bay is pure beach perfection.
+Perfectly complimented by a picturesque backdrop of the Twelve Apostles Mountain Range, Lions Head and the glorious Atlantic Ocean, it’s no surprise that the captivating Camps Bay has made its debut on countless Instagram feeds, travel bucket-lists, postcards and travel magazines.
 With everyone looking to experience just a second of that glorious Camps Bay beach magic.

 Camps Bay has even claimed a top spot on the global beach charts.
 The new ranking from Flight Network, a leading online travel agency, gave the highly sought-after Camps Bay the title of 32nd most beautiful beach in the world on their World’s 100 Beach list.
 Undoubtedly making it a must-visit beach hotspot that deserves to be one everyone’s Cape Town bucket-list.

-In addition to a stunning beach and spectacular backdrop.
 Camps Bay is also known as one of the most sought-after sunset spots in the city.
-With the Camps Bay beachfront and Camps Bay tidal pool being among the most beautiful spots in Cape Town.
+With the Camps Bay beachfront and Camps Bay tidal pool being among the most beautiful sunset watching spots in Cape Town.
 Not to mention the famous Camps Bay sunset strip, which has been crowned the ultimate sundowner hotspot in town.
-Lined with a vibrant mix of colourful pavement cafés, trendy bars and cool beach-front cocktails spots.
-The Camps Bay sunset strip is the perfect place to enjoy an afternoon or evening drink.
+Lined with a vibrant mix of colourful pavement cafés, trendy bars and cool beach-front cocktails spots, the Camps Bay sunset strip is the perfect place to enjoy an afternoon or evening drink.

 - Where to find it: Victoria Road, Camps Bay, Cape Town